totem-tech/documentation/crowdloan/crowdloan-intro.md

 > Polkadot is really important in the blockchain space because it solves the scalling problems that have beset smart contract blockchains like Ethereum.

+In Ethereum and other smart contract platforms the business logic in smart contracts are all competing for limited resources - the limit of the amount of execution time to be included in a block.
+Not only is this a problem in terms of scaling - it is also a massive problem in terms of network fees and transaction costs.

+However in the Polkadot network all of the business logic exists outside of Polkadot.
+In fact it is designed so that each blockchain should have its own specific business logic perhaps not even related to other chains.

-It solves these problems because rather than having the business logic in smart contracts all executing on the same chain and competing for limited resources as they do on all other smart contract platforms - in the Polkadot network of chains all of the business logic exists on their own blockchains.
-This means that the execution of the business logic does not happen on Polkadot, and therefore it does not suffer any competition for resources and by implications - transaction fees will not explode as they have done on Ethereum.
+This means that the execution of the business logic does not happen on Polkadot, and therefore it does not compete for resources thereby solving both the scaling problem and the trabsaction fee problem all at once.

 ## How is this related to Totem?